carpentries/training-template/README.md

 You must have Python 3 installed in order to do this, and you will also need the [PyYAML][pyyaml] module.

-## Setting Up a Separate Repository for Learners

-If you are teaching Git,
-you should create a separate repository for learners to use in that lesson.
-You should not have them use the workshop website repository because:

-*   your workshop website repository contains many files that most learners don't need to see during the lesson, and

-*   you probably don't want to accidentally merge a damaging pull request from a novice Git user into your workshop's website while you are using it to teach.

-You can call this repository whatever you like, and add whatever content you need to it.

 ## Getting and Giving Help

 We are committed to offering a pleasant setup experience for our learners, Trainers, Instructors and workshop hosts.